No Products in the Cart

 When we’re scared, what do we want most?
 Usually we want someone to help make us feel better or safe.
 The same goes for your pup when he or she is scared.
 You’ll likely know when your dog is afraid because of a few tell-tale signs such as raised hackles, cowering, tucked tails and flattened ears.
 During these times, your dog needs to be calmly and quietly removed from the situation that’s scaring him or her.
-Yelling will only escalate the issue.
+Yelling or reprimanding will only escalate the issue.

 Pro Tip: If your dog is generally anxious, a thundershirt applies gentle, constant pressure to calm anxiety, fear, and over excitement